Xolani-Nqubezelo/Robot-Framework-Project/README.md

 # Robot-Framework-Project
-This is a robot framework automation script.
+This is a robot framework automation script that has functions that will solve the connectivity problem when running bots.